Jack Harland with his best friend in 1950s Ash Street Gosforth.

 Jack P Harland

 Jack Harland grew up in Coxlodge in the 50s and 60s.
 He was born in an upstairs bedroom of a colliery house on West Street, (now Kenton Road) in the middle of a snowstorm.
 In later years Jack’s career took him north to Scotland where he developed a love of hillwalking and mountain climbing.
-This love of the outdoors led to the publication of his book, Highland Journal – The Making Of A Hillwalker (with a second book in the series due to be published later this year).
-Highland Journal brings together Jack’s skills as an artist and writer.
+This love of the outdoors led to the publication of his three books, beginning with Highland Journal – The Making Of A Hillwalker Highland Journal series brings together Jack’s skills as an artist and writer.
 We are delighted to have been able to share Jack’s memories with you on the Discovering Heritage blog.

 - Case Study